jamiekoning/Romulox/README.md

 ## Configuring The `appsettings.json` File
   1. Create a [GiantBomb API Account](https://www.giantbomb.com/api/) to get your API key.
   2. In the `Romulox/Romulox/Published` folder open the `appsettings.json` file and set the `GiantBombApiKey` entry to your API key.

+## Preparing the wwwroot folder
+  1. In the `Romulox/Romulox/Published/wwwroot` follow the directions from the [Preparing the wwwroot Directory](#preparing-the-wwwroot-directory) section.

 ## Running Romulox.dll
   1. Browse to the `Prod` directory using the terminal.